SPRINGFIELD LAKE SHORE IMPROVEMENT ASSOCIATION

 Amendments may be proposed by the Board of Directors on its own initiative, or upon petition of any twenty-five members in good standing, addressed to the Board at least thirty days before the Annual Meeting.
 All such proposed amendments must be presented by the Board to the membership with or without recommendation.

-- When written notice is required it shall be hand-delivered or deposited in the United States mail not less than seven nor more than thirty days before the date of the meeting.
+When written notice is required it shall be hand-delivered, transmitted by electronic means to the email address appearing on the records of the Association, or deposited in the United States mail not less than seven nor more than thirty days before the date of the meeting.
 If mailed, the notice shall be with postage prepaid, and shall be addressed to the members at their address as the address appears on the records of the Association.
+Actions required to be ‘written’ may be accomplished by communications transmitted or received by electronic means.

 Approved by the General Membership